GuidesWikiWhat Is TDP, Factors, Overclocking & Guide

 AMD GPUs TDP ratings

-AMD Radeon RX 7900 XTX Vs AMD Radeon RX 6900 XT total power consumption graph.
+AMD Radeon RX 7900 XTX Vs. AMD Radeon RX 6900 XT total power consumption graph.
 Image Credits [Tech4Gamers]

-However, we have seen greater power consumption with AMD’s latest Radeon RX 7000 series graphics cards and NVIDIA’s latest GeForce RTX 4000 series graphics cards.
+We have seen greater power consumption with AMD’s latest Radeon RX 7000 series graphics cards and NVIDIA’s latest GeForce RTX 4000 series graphics cards.
 These graphics cards have greater performance-per-watt values than their predecessors.

 For example, looking at the above graph, we see a comparison between the AMD Radeon RX 6900 XT and AMD Radeon RX 7900 XTX graphics cards.
 On average, the AMD Radeon RX 6900 XT consumes 263W of power.
 In contrast, the AMD Radeon RX 7900 XTX consumes 319W of power.